AmoolyaS/Data_Analytics_projects/marketing_analytics_business_case/README.md

 ## Strategy
 1. Collect data from the identified key tables in the SQL database.
 2. Clean the data using SQL for insights.
-3. Conduct advanced sentiment analysis using Python.
+3. Conduct advanced sentiment analysis using Python Natural Language processing.
 4. Build an interactive dashboard in Power BI.
 5. Present the data to stakeholders.